expo/expo/docs/pages/guides/testing-with-jest.md

 To get started, you'll need to install `jest-expo`.
 It's a Jest preset that mocks out the native side of the Expo SDK and handles most of the configurations for you.

-To install the compatible version of `jest-expo` for your project, run:
+To install a compatible version of `jest-expo` for your project, run:

 <Terminal cmd={[ '$ expo install jest-expo jest' ]} />